RMA and SMRC

-The Repatriation Medical Authority (RMA) and Specialist Medical Review Council (SMRC) are statutory bodies made up of expert medical specialists.
+The Repatriation Medical Authority (RMA) and Specialist Medical Review Council (SMRC) are independent statutory bodies.
+They are made up of expert medical specialists.
 A statutory body is an organisation created by Parliament and given the authority to make decisions and look at evidence on a particular topic.

 Back to top